houses & flats to rent in Horsforth

-If you’re a professional looking for a room, flat or a house, Horsforth is a great location.
-With its quaint cobbled streets, quirky independent boutiques, pretty walks and strong community spirit, house lettings in Horsforth are ideal for professionals looking for a quiet and idyllic setting with an easy commute to the city.
+If you’re a professional looking for a house or flat to rent in Leeds, then Horsforth is a great location.
+With its quaint cobbled streets, quirky independent boutiques, pretty walks and strong community spirit, house lettings in Horsforth are ideal for professionals looking for a quiet and idyllic setting with an easy commute to the city centre.

-This affluent town is situated in LS18 to the North West of Leeds.
-Whilst the vibrancy and whirl of Leeds city centre is just a short commute away, there is plenty to see, do and enjoy when letting a property in Horsforth.
+This affluent town is situated in LS18 to the north west of Leeds.
+While the vibrancy and whirl of Leeds city centre is just a short commute away, there is plenty to see, do and enjoy when letting a house or flat in Horsforth.

-The ton offers its residents a good balance.
-It is close enough to Leeds City Centre to offer short commuting times and the convenience of being in close proximity to an inner city.
-Yet Horsforth is far enough out from the city centre to retain a small town community feel.
-With significant local amenities and a rich heritage Horsforth is a very desirable area to live in.
-This is especially true for students studying at Leeds Trinity University College which lies within the area.
-Horsforth offers adequate student housing to allow students to live on the university's doorstep without having to travel substantial distances each and every day.
+The town offers its residents a good balance.
+It is close enough to Leeds city centre to offer short commuting times and the convenience of being in close proximity to an inner city.
+Yet Horsforth is far enough out from the city centre to retain a small-town community feel.
+With significant local amenities and a rich heritage, Horsforth is a very desirable area to live in.

-Ready to unwind after a busy week at work in an atmospheric and relaxing bar on a Friday night?
-If you’re letting property in Horsforth you are spoilt for choice.
-This characterful town has a lively bar and pub scene, with numerous quality drinking and eating spots to enjoy a relaxing night out.
+Ready to unwind after a busy week at work in a nice bar on a Friday night?
+If you’re renting a property in Horsforth, you are spoilt for choice.
+This characterful town has a lively bar and pub scene, with numerous quality drinking and eating spots to enjoy a relaxing or lively night out.

-From the trendy confines of American-style diner Sixty Too Bar to its more upmarket sister venue Bar 166 several hundred yards up Town Street, to tucking into a gourmet burger in the leather-decked environment of Banyan Bar on New Road Side, professionals in private rented accommodation in Horsforth are in for a treat.
+Choose from 16 beer lines and play shuffleboard at The Malt Brewhouse on Town Street, or tuck into a gourmet burger in the leather-decked environment of Banyan Bar on New Road Side.
+Whatever you’re into, professionals in private rented accommodation in Horsforth are in for a treat.

 Cultural and leisure activities in Horsforth

-If you’ve got a day off work, spending some time ambling round Horsforth’s streets taking in the town’s remarkable sandstone buildings that are sourced from local quarries is a great way to spend an afternoon for those in private rent houses in Horsforth.
+If you’ve got a day off work, spending some time ambling round Horsforth’s streets, taking in the town’s remarkable sandstone buildings that are sourced from local quarries, is a great way to spend an afternoon for those living in Horsforth house shares or rented flats.

-Or why not enjoy the many sport and leisure facilities Horsforth is home to, including Horsforth Harriers Running Club, Horsforth Cricket Club, Hall Park Cricket Club, Yarnbury Rugby Club, Horsforth Riding Club and Horsforth Golf Club, which borders the runway of Leeds-Bradford Airport.
+Or why not enjoy the many sports and leisure facilities Horsforth is home to, including Horsforth Harriers Running Club, Horsforth Cricket Club, Hall Park Cricket Club, Yarnbury Rugby Club, Horsforth Riding Club and Horsforth Golf Club — which borders the runway of Leeds-Bradford Airport.

-If you’re privately renting in Horsforth you can make the most of Horsforth Hall Park.
-This opulently-decorated Hall features a myriad of great leisure facilities, including a bowling green, cricket ground, skate park, Japanese garden and play area.
+If you’re privately renting a house, room or flat in Horsforth you can make the most of Horsforth Hall Park.
+This opulently-decorated Hall features a myriad of great leisure facilities, including a bowling green, cricket ground, skate park, Japanese garden, and children’s play area.

 An easy commute